Methanol, as both a chemical building block and a fuel, can support the transition to a low-carbon economy.

 Marine Fuel |

 The market for methanol as a marine fuel is a significant opportunity for Methanex.
 With maritime fuel regulations focused on lowering the GHG emissions of marine fuels, shipping companies actively pursuing decarbonization pathways, and governments negotiating green corridors with the goal to accelerate the decarbonization of the maritime shipping industry, the demand for fuels with decarbonization pathways is expected to continue to grow.
 There are 20 green corridors (a route that links ports offering low-carbon or zero-emissions fuels or solutions) globally under discussion today.
-2023 was the first year that orders for dual-fuel methanol ships outpaced LNG-powered ships; based on the current order book by the end of 2028 there will be over 250 methanol ships on the water.
-Waterfront Shipping who pioneered the methanol engine has 19 dual-fuel methanol ships.
+2023 was the first year that orders for dual-fuel methanol ships outpaced LNG-powered ships.
+Waterfront Shipping which pioneered the methanol engine has 19 dual-fuel methanol ships.
 Biomethanol and e-methanol are two of the few fuels that can qualify as a green fuel under EU regulations.
 We are working to develop low-carbon methanol supply to meet the growing demand.
 In 2023, we joined the Maersk Mc-Kinney Moller Center for Zero Carbon Shipping as a Mission Ambassador, which is a collaborative effort across the value chain to drive sustainable decarbonization of the maritime industry by 2050.
 To read more about Methanol as a Marine fuel visit here or learn more on pages 32 to 35 of the 2023 Sustainability Report. |

 Methanol as a Cleaner-Burning Vehicle Fuel |